 Based on this information, is Lake Forest College the school for you?
 Remember, the best school for one person may not be the right school for another!
 So ask yourself: Is Lake Forest College a good school for you?

 If Lake Forest College seems like a school you want to apply to, click the heart button to save it to your college list.

 Choose one of the options below to learn more about Lake Forest College:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the most popular schools in the U.S.

 Lake Forest College is located in the suburban setting of Lake Forest, Illinois, less than an hour from Chicago.

-If you want to see Lake Forest College for yourself, plan a visit.
+If you want to see Lake Forest College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 94 to Lake Forest, or book a flight to the nearest airport, O'Hare International.